warp-contracts/warp-wasm-templates/assemblyscript/README.md

 1. Edit `init-state.json` by adding the initial state for your contract - [deploy/state/init-state.json](deploy/state/init-state.json)

-2. Edit/add actions which user will be able to call while interactinh with the contract - [assembly/actions](assembly/actions)
+2. Edit/add actions which user will be able to call while interacting with the contract - [assembly/actions](assembly/actions)

 3. Add AssemblyScript schemas which should describe input and output types for your actions - similair to what you would do when writing in Typescript - [assembly/schemas.ts](assembly/schemas.ts)